pierrebaudot/infotopopy/docs/basic_methods.rst

 `Causality Challenge #1: Causation and Prediction <http://www.causality.inf.ethz.ch/challenge.php?page=datasets>`_ .
 It can be acheived by setting the variable dataset_type == 4 in the main of the python script after dowloading the csv at the previous link.
 In this synthetic training example the 3 variables "smoking", "genetics" and "lung cancer" (1,5,12) are among the minimal :math:`I_3` while they were designed  to exemplify the causal structure math:`1 \rightarrow 12 \leftarrow 5`.
+The dataset and causality results are detailed in the next section.

 Information Networks